redox-os/rfcs/text/0000-base-system-repo.md

 For the actual merge, I propose to make for each repo a commit which moves the entire content to a subdirectory and then git merge all the repos together into a new repo.
 This preserves the full history of all repos as well as git blame.
 And afterwards all issues will have to be transfered to the new repo.

+After merging the repos, initially all recipes can be updated to use the `source.same_as` functionality that drivers-initfs already uses to have a single checkout for the base repo across all recipes and then build the respective subdirectory of the base repo.
+Once that is done, other MRs can start getting merged again as usual.

+At a later point we can start merging recipes for base system components together and adapt the build step as appropriate.
+This will also enable sharing compiled dependencies between components if we put them in the same cargo workspace.
+In the end we probably want to either end up with either a single base package or a base package and a base-desktop package where the latter would contain the audio and graphics subsystem.
+Or alternatively we could end up with a base-server and base-desktop package which contain all components that overlap between both configurations to ensure the base system is atomically updated.

 # Drawbacks
 [drawbacks]: #drawbacks